haguiry/AWSCloudSearchBundle/README.md

 AWSCloudSearchBundle
 ====================
+Note: This bundle is in alpha development stage and is as such not for production environments.
+Our aim is to complete development and testing in the next two weeks.
+All contributions welcome.

 This bundle is designed to make it easier to integrate Amazon Cloud Search with Symfony2 projects to index entities regardless of database implementation.